Senators Accuse Juul of Marketing to Minors

 Former FDA Commissioner Scott Gottlieb

-African Americans on average have less success with smoking cessation using traditional nicotine replacement therapy, but no group has a higher percentage of vapers who have quit smoking entirely.
+African Americans on average have less success with smoking cessation using traditional nicotine replacement therapy, but no group has a higher percentage of vapers who have totally given up combustible cigarettes.
 This trend makes sense in light of the NEJM study.

 There was no subsection on marketing directed at poor rural Americans in flyover country, but they are another group that is disproportionately impacted by e-cig bans.
 Iowa Attorney General Thomas Miller, a staunch foe of Big Tobacco, has always been quick to protect the interests of rural smokers.
 He was quick to question brick and mortar sales restrictions in his logical and tautly reasoned letter to the FDA